aws-amplify/docs/cli/graphql.md

 enum ModelMutation { create update delete }
 ```

 > Note: The operations argument was added to replace the 'queries' and 'mutations' arguments.
 The 'queries' and 'mutations' arguments will continue to work but it is encouraged to move to 'operations'.
+If both are provided, the 'operations' argument takes precedence over 'queries'.

 #### Usage